-- 48. The World Heritage List should be as representative as possible of all cultural and natural properties which meet the Convention's requirement of outstanding universal value and the cultural and natural criteria and the conditions of authenticity or integrity adopted by the Committee (see paragraphs 24 to 36 above). - 49.
-Each cultural property, including its state of preservation, should be evaluated relatively, that is, it should be compared with that of other property of the same type dating from the same period, both inside and outside the State Party's borders. - 50.
-Each natural site should be evaluated relatively, that is, it should be compared with other sites of the same type, both inside and outside the State Party's borders, within a biogeographic province or migratory pattern. - 51.
-Furthermore ICOMOS and IUCN should pay particular attention to the following points which relate to the evaluation and examination of nominations: - (a) both NGOs are encouraged to be as strict as possible in their evaluations; - (b) the manner of the professional evaluation carried out by ICOMOS and IUCN should be fully described when each nomination is presented: - (c) ICOMOS is requested to make comparative evaluations of properties belonging to the same type of cultural property; - (d) IUCN is requested to make comments and recommendations on the integrity and future management of each property recommended by the Bureau, during its presentation to the Committee; - the NGO concerned is encouraged to present slides on the properties recommended for the World Heritage List during the preliminary discussions which take place prior to the examination of individual proposals for inscription on the List. - 52.
-Representatives of a State Party, whether or not a member of the Committee, should not speak to advocate the inclusion in the List of a property nominated by that State, but only to deal with a point of information in answer to a question.
+- 58. The World Heritage List should be as representative as possible of all cultural and natural properties which meet the Convention's requirement of outstanding universal value and the cultural and natural criteria and the conditions of authenticity or integrity adopted by the Committee (see paragraphs 24 to 44 above). - 59.
+Each cultural property, including its state of preservation, should be evaluated relatively, that is, it should be compared with that of other property of the same type dating from the same period, both inside and outside the State Party's borders. - 60.
+Each natural site should be evaluated relatively, that is, it should be compared with other sites of the same type, both inside and outside the State Party's borders, within a biogeographic province or migratory pattern. - 61.
+Furthermore ICOMOS and IUCN should pay particular attention to the following points which relate to the evaluation and examination of nominations: - (a) both NGOs are encouraged to be as strict as possible in their evaluations; - (b) the manner of the professional evaluation carried out by ICOMOS and IUCN should be fully described when each nomination is presented; - (c) ICOMOS is requested to make comparative evaluations of properties belonging to the same type of cultural property;

-53. The criteria for which a specific property is included in the World Heritage List will be set out by the Committee in its reports.
+- (d) IUCN is requested to make comments and recommendations on the integrity and future management of each property recommended by the Bureau, during its presentation to the Committee; - (e) the NGO concerned is encouraged to present slides on the properties recommended for the World Heritage List during the preliminary discussions which take place prior to the examination of individual proposals for inscription on the List. - 62.
+Representatives of a State Party, whether or not a member of the Committee, shall not speak to advocate the inclusion in the List of a property nominated by that State, but only to deal with a point of information in answer to a question. - 63.
+The criteria for which a specific property is included in the World Heritage List will be set out by the Committee in its reports and publications, along with a clearly stated summary of the characteristics which justified the inclusion of the property which should be reflected in its future management.